Updating the tool and resource list

 |Conda||https://docs.conda.io/en/latest/||Open source package management system||IT support, data analysis|

 |COPO||https://copo-project.org/||Portal for scientists to broker more easily rich metadata alongside data to public repos.||biotools:copo, fairsharing-coll:bsg-d001247||metadata, researcher, plants|

 What tool or resource can be added to the table

 Tools and resources specifically mentioned in the text of the pages should be present in the main table.
 If necessary, tools and resources equivalent to the one mentioned in the text could also be added to the table.

-Since the csv file is not user-friendly and prone to mistakes because empty fields and commas, we do not recommend making changes using the GitHub website itself, instead we point people to the Google spreadsheet.
+Since the csv file is not user-friendly and prone to mistakes because of potential empty fields and use of commas, we do not recommend making changes using the GitHub website itself, instead we point people to the Google spreadsheet.

 The editors will do the work on Git for you.
 All you need to do is: